-James Sauppe (founder) – Drums, Piano, Electronic Music
+James Sauppe (founder) – Drums, Beginner/Intermediate Piano, Production

-James Sauppe earned a BM in Music Performance (Drums) in 2009 from The University of the Arts in Philly.
-He currently teaches Music Production, Music Theory and Composition full time at the Community College of Philadelphia as a member of its budding Sound Recording and Music Technology program.
-James writes and produces electronic music under the moniker, RVLVR, and has released original music on reputable record labels such as Noremixes and Seclusiasis, amongst many others.
+James Sauppe earned a BM in Music Performance (Drums) in 2009 from The University of the Arts in Philly and a Master’s in Music Technology (Game Audio) from SUU in 2023.
+He currently teaches Music Technology classes and directs the Hip Hop Ensemble at the Community College of Philadelphia as a member of its budding Sound Recording and Music Technology program.
+A voting member of the Philadelphia Chapter of the Recording Academy since 2019, James writes and produces original music under the moniker, RVLVR, and has released albums on reputable record labels such as Noremixes and Seclusiasis, amongst many others.
 You can check out his original music/productions on iTunes/Apple Music.

 Joe Baldacci – Drums, Bass, Guitar, Piano, Production

 With over a decade of experience teaching music to students of all ages and backgrounds, Joe Baldacci is truly a Jack-of-all-Trades musician.
 Joe earned a BM in Music Performance from UArts in 2008 on Drum Set, and since has had a very eclectic career as a performer and educator.
 You can currently catch Joe playing drums around Philly with his group, Muscle Tough, as well as with many other of Philly’s favorite musicians.